Privacy Policy

 01. Overview

-Blockchain0x ("we," "our," or "us") is a brand of Tosh Labs Private Limited, a company incorporated under the laws of India.
-We provide payment, identity, and spending-controls infrastructure for AI agents through APIs, a hosted dashboard, SDKs, and a public marketing website (collectively, the "Service").
+Blockchain0x ("we," "our," or "us") is a product of Recordskeeper Inc, a company incorporated under the laws of the State of Delaware, United States, with its principal place of business in San Francisco, California.
+Recordskeeper Inc owns all intellectual property and rights in the Service.
+We provide software, payment-orchestration, identity, and spending-controls infrastructure for AI agents through APIs, a hosted dashboard, SDKs, and a public marketing website (collectively, the "Service").
+We are strictly non-custodial: we never hold, control, or take possession of customer funds or private keys.

 This Privacy Policy explains what personal information we collect, why we collect it, how we use and share it, and what choices and rights you have.
 The Service is intended exclusively for adult developers and organizations - we do not market to or knowingly collect information from anyone under 18.